 Clinical trial evidence for insomnia

-Clinical trials for insomnia vary in quality.
-Some show small gains, others find no clear benefit over placebo.
-Valerian, for example, may need two to three weeks of nightly use before any change is seen.
+Clinical trials for insomnia vary in quality and size.
+Some randomized, placebo‑controlled studies report small improvements in sleep onset or quality, while others find no clear benefit over placebo.
+For example, valerian preparations sometimes show modest gains but typically need two to three weeks of nightly use before any change is noticed; results are inconsistent across trials.
+When reading studies, look for trial size, duration, and whether outcomes measure sleep onset, sleep time, or subjective sleep quality.

 Kava, passionflower, and chamomile for anxiety